falcosecurity/falco-website/content/en/docs/getting-started/try-falco/try-falcosidekick-on-kubernetes/index.md

 ### 0.1 Environment

-This environment requires of a Kubernetes environment of at least 1 node.
+This environment requires a Kubernetes environment of at least 1 node.

 ## 1. Deploying Falcosidekick